benswinney/kube-homelab-multinode/README.md

 * Worker Node 02 (worker02) : 192.168.1.59
 * Worker Node 03 (worker03) : 192.168.1.60

-If you're short on resources, proxy01/02 could be combined with etcd01/02, or if you're even shorter on resources, you could run your Etcd services on your Master nodes within a Stacked nodes configuration.
+If you're short on resources, proxy01/02 could be combined with etcd01/02, if running with External Etcd nodes or if you're even shorter on resources, you could run your Etcd services on your Master nodes within a Stacked Master nodes configuration.

 ## Differences between Stacked Master and External Etcd Nodes Configurations